drone1400/DnfServerSwitcher/README.md

 ![](.doc/ApplicationTheme.png)

+## Warning - Known issue

+Sometimes the steam cloud seems to mess with the system.ini file and causes the "Launch Deprecated" mode not to work...
+Currently looking into the issue.
+As a temporary work around, try disabling the steam cloud for Duke Nukem Forever.

 ## How it works
 Upon launching the first time, the application will attempt to auto locate the DukeForever.exe file and the system.ini file.
 If auto-detection fails, you can manually set the paths using the browse buttons.